 Common Eye Issues

-As NDSS explains, many people with down syndrome experience vision problems.
+Many people with down syndrome experience vision problems.
 Eye issues that are seen in people with down syndrome can range in severity from tear duct abnormalities to cataracts that threaten vision at an early age.

-Dr. Danielle Ledoux of Children’s Hospital Boston explains that refractive errors of the eye are more commonly seen in children with down syndrome than the general population.
+Refractive errors of the eye are more commonly seen in children with down syndrome than the general population.
 Common eye problems affecting children with down syndrome include: